 Student loans seem to constantly be a hot topic, especially with the rising costs of tuition at many colleges and universities.
 Did you know that the average student loan debt for a 2016 college graduate is $37,712?
 This number only seems to be rising as the years go by.

-For many incoming college students, paying for their schooling outright is simply not an option, which is where student loans usually come in.
+For many incoming college students, paying for their schooling outright is simply not an option.
+This is where student loans usually come in.
 A student loan is a loan that helps to finance college tuition, room and board, a computer and even book expenses.
-These are common and necessary costs that come with going to college, but the price tag is so steep that a loan is often the only way to pay for it all (many times even with scholarships).
+These are common and necessary costs that come with going to college.
+While many opt for scholarships, the price tag is so steep that a loan is often the only way to pay for it all.

 Federal vs. Private Student Loans